dynobase-icon

 Delete Function

-If you don't know how to create DynamoDB queries because its complicated syntax, use our DynamoDB Query Builder.
+If you don't know how to create DynamoDB queries because of its complicated syntax, use our DynamoDB Query Builder.

 Step 5 - Deploy & Test